As told by William R. Jones, Founder.

 In the following weeks we conducted extensive research on consumer standards, consumer expectations, and warranty legislation.
 We learned all we could, and ultimately adopted the standards set forth in the The Magnuson-Moss Act.
 This act provides consumers legal rights as to warranties.
 I placed the call to Earl Hale and told them that I was bringing them a solution and set a meeting that would take place in the Shell Corporate offices in Houston.
 After the meeting with several of members of Shell Management, we realized that we needed to start a new company, because we just entered the warranty business for the automotive aftermarket and Shell Auto Care would soon be our first national account.

 Until that time, no known nationwide warranty had ever been created, or offered to the motoring public.
-My encounter with Earl Hale, and the great people at Shell became the base on which we have built our network of independent and company owned automotive repair centers that has grown to become the largest network of warranty service centers in the United States and Canada with over 20,000 facilities.”
+My encounter with Earl Hale, and the great people at Shell became the base on which we have built our network of independent and company owned automotive repair centers that has grown to become the largest network of warranty service centers in the United States and Canada.”